Vintharas/js13k-spaceshooter/README.md

 - planets orbiting around sun
   - add gradient using the sun in the center as source of illumination
 - investigate generative music
+- REFACTORING
+  - extract receiving impact animation into something reusable
+  - refactor collision engine to be more consistent across different types of objects
+  - refactor objects types to Enums

 ## BUILD - minimize assets to 13K